Choosing a Boat Transporter

 Request for excessive deposit:

-As detailed in our FAQ, deposits on “Legal” loads that do not require permits or escorts, should not normally exceed 15 to 20 percent.
 Legal loads are boats with a beam of 8 feet 6 inches or less, 11 feet 6 inches or less in height, and usually under 30 feet long.

-Also, they should be willing to put their deposit refund policy in writing.
 For example, if they can not move the boat within the agreed upon time frame and it is the transporter’s fault such as an engine failure in their truck, the deposit should be refundable if you so desire.

 However, if they have already bought permits, dispatched or routed their truck and you want to change your mind, then reasonaly, the deposit should not be refundable.